 Serving Suggestions

 When ready to serve, remove the plastic and garnish the tops.
-Here are a few of our favorite garnishes and goodies to enjoy with this fresh peaches and cream treat:
+Here are a few of our favorite garnishes and goodies to enjoy with this fresh treat:

 • Lemon zest